pjachec415/S2Down/README.md

 Then, simply:
 > ~] $ python3 download_dem.py
 ### clean_tiles.py
-Similarly to the download files, this file requires you to change some values within it to run properly.
+Similarly to the download scripts, this script requires you to change some values within it to run properly.
 | Field | Line | Use |
 | -------- | -------- | -------- |
 | DEFAULT_TILES_DIR | 17 | Changes default master imagery directory |